z9luo/BSML-mbeddr/README.md

 #### Configurable Semantics (Optional)

+If no semantic configuration item is specified, BSML applies its default configuration.
+Otherwise the user can create semantic configuration item in the buildconfig file in order to change the semantic behavior of the language.

 #####Basic Semantic Concepts

-If no semantic configuration item is specified, BSML applies its default configuration.
-Otherwise the user can create semantic configuration item in the buildconfig file.

 **Big Step** is the unit for model to handle a single in-event.
 A big step begins by taking an in-event to handle, and ends with delivery of out-event.
-During a big step no in-events can be taken. **Small step** is the unit of concurrent execution of transitions.
+During a big step no in-events can be taken.

+**Small step** is the unit of concurrent execution of transitions.
 Enabled transitions in different regions may execute concurrently in a single small step.
 Event trigger, variable assignment, state transition made in a small step take effect at the end of small step.
 A big step consists of several small steps.

 **Arena** of a transition is the lowest region that contains both source and target state.
 Two Regions are **orthogonal** if one region is neither the ancestor or descendant of the other.
 If two transitions' arenas are not orthogonal then they **overlap** with each other (this definition is configurable for small step consistency).
 Only orthogonal transitions can be executed concurrently.